Campaigning Begins for Japan Upper House Poll

 - Русский

-Tokyo, June 22 (Jiji Press)--The 18-day official campaign period started on Wednesday for the July 10 election for the House of Councillors, the upper chamber of the Diet, Japan's parliament.
+Tokyo, June 22 (Jiji Press)--A total of 545 people filed their candidacies as the 18-day official campaign period started on Wednesday for the July 10 election for the House of Councillors, the upper chamber of the Diet, Japan's parliament.

+The candidates are 367 for prefectural constituencies and 178 for proportional representation seats.
+The total surpassed the 370 people who ran in the previous Upper House election in 2019.

-Key election issues will include how to tackle soaring prices accelerated by the yen's rapid weakening and revive the economy, as well as the fight against COVID-19 and national security including defense costs.
+Key campaign issues include how to tackle soaring prices accelerated by the yen's rapid weakening and revive the Japanese economy, as well as the fight against COVID-19 and national security including defense costs.

-Prime Minister Fumio Kishida will face a voter verdict on his government management since the election for the House of Representatives, the lower chamber, in October last year.
+Prime Minister Fumio Kishida will face the verdict of voters on his government management since the election for the House of Representatives, the lower chamber, in October last year.

-The number of Upper House seats rises by three to 248 from the previous election in 2019.
-At the chamber, half of all seats are contested every three years.
+The number of Upper House seats rises by three to 248 from the previous election.
+Half of all seats in the chamber are contested every three years.

 [Copyright The Jiji Press, Ltd.]